pensjonatus/flash-fiction/blog/blank-wall.md

 ---
-title: 'Blank Wall'
+title: Blank Wall
 date: '2013-01-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Two old men shared a hospital room.
 As it all took place in a world where people